Hearing impaired? We are Hearing Loop equipped. We also have an enhanced hearing section inside our Octagon Sanctuary.

 Child dedication ceremonies are usually crafted by the parents and the minister working closely together.

 Many ceremonies will include the following elements:

-An expression of the parent or parents hopes for the child
+An expression of parental/caregiver hopes for the child;

 For more information about having your child dedicated to our faith, please contact us.